 - Try eating more of your food earlier in the day and limiting food after sundown.
 This would help coordinate your food intake to your body’s circadian rhythm—making fat storage less likely and fat-burning more likely.

 - Try experimenting with time-restricted eating for a simple way of getting into a calorie deficit.
 The most popular way is 16:8 intermittent fasting, where you eat for an 8-hour window each day.
-(May also subtle improve nutrient partitioning by not eating when you’re inactive improving fat-burning, and eating before and after a workout for best workout performance and recovery.)
+(May also subtly improve nutrient partitioning by not eating when you’re inactive, improving fat-burning, and eating before and after a workout for best workout performance and recovery.)
 Not all women like intermittent fasting, as it can make some shaky or irritable, so be sure to pay attention to how you’re feeling.

 If you want to learn more about the skinny-fat body, you can sign up for this free newsletter series below.
-It’s written for men (and you’ll get a pitch for a men’s program), but many of the same lessons apply.
-You might enjoy learning more about the science of stubborn belly-fat (I haven’t seen a single fitness website covering it, I stumbled upon this research by accident while researching how to fix it myself.)
+You might enjoy learning more about the science of stubborn belly-fat, and what to do next.
+I haven’t seen a single fitness influerencer covering this.
+It’s still cutting-edge science.
+I stumbled upon this research by accident while researching how to fix it myself.)